 I figure, if I like doing it and some of ‘em are sayin’ they like it, I’ma try it.

-Have you ever heard of the musical crossovers of such greats as Clint Eastwood, Machoman, Muhammed Ali, Bill Cosby or Eddie Murphy?
+Have you ever heard of any of the crossovers I wrote in here—like Clint Eastwood, Machoman, Muhammed Ali, Bill Cosby or Eddie Murphy?

 Some of ‘em.
 I didn’t know about Ali.
 The Eddie Murphy song with Michael Jackson—that’s so funny.

 Nah, him and Michael Jackson—it’s funny as hell.
 The video’s all weird and he’s trying his hardest to sing alongside Michael Jackson…hit those high notes and all that.

 With Deion as his guide, Terry seems certain as a new member in the long lineage of musical crossovers.
 Cosby, Clint, Machoman…there are too many to keep straight.
 In skate alone, there’s The Goat & Occasional Others, Tommy Guerrero, Ray Barbee, Duane Peters and a bunch more that are beloved.